 Electricity has long been recognized as a serious workplace hazard, exposing those who interact with it to such dangers as electric shock, electrocution, fires and explosions.
 The goal of Penn's Electrical Safety Program is to prevent electricity-related injuries and damage to equipment and facilities.
 This program also calls for the appropriate training for University of Pennsylvania (Penn) faculty, staff, and students to ensure they have the requisite knowledge and understanding of safe electrical work practices and procedures.
-Only those qualified in this program may conduct diagnostics, adjustment, repair or replacement of electrical components or equipment at Penn.
+Only those qualified in this program may conduct diagnostics, adjustments, repairs or replacement of electrical components or equipment at Penn.

-All electrical facilities shall be installed and maintained in a safe manner.
+The installation and maintenance of all electrical facilities shall prioritize safety.
 All work involving electrical energy shall be performed using the appropriate safe work practices.
 The primary safe work practice is to establish an electrically safe work condition (performing work de-energized which includes lockout/tagout).